Unsealed Depp v. Heard Court Docs Reveal Shocking New Claims

 Unsealed Johnny Depp v.
 Amber Heard Court Documents Reveal Shocking New Claims

-More than 6,000 docs were unsealed in the Depp v.
-Heard defamation saga, including Heard’s worry that Depp would use nude pics against her and the exclusion of Marilyn Manson.
+More than 6,000 pages of docs were unsealed in the Depp v.
+Heard defamation saga, including Heard’s worry that Depp would use her nude pics and the exclusion of Marilyn Manson.

 For seven weeks, our social media feeds were held hostage by the Johnny Depp v.
 Amber Heard defamation trial in Fairfax County, Virginia.
 Depp, who’d previously been found by a U.K. judge to have abused Heard on 12 occasions, alleged three counts of defamation by Heard related to a 2018 op-ed she published in The Washington Post wherein she called herself a “public figure representing domestic abuse” who spoke out against “sexual violence.”